startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     then use those facts to ENHANCE YOUR SOLUTION, permutate the facts, look for directionality in the facts, force it in with datastructures, and try to be clean as you do so.

+    # Lacks bin search below but one after adds it.
+    The idea is to make piles as you traverse the array.
+The first pile is the first number in the array.
+As you iterate over the array, you check from the left most pile and if the current number is <= to the pile it can be placed there (greedy if I fits I sits rule) Otherwise, continue down the pile.
+    If it can not fit on any pile you create a new one.

+    class Solution:
+        def lengthOfLIS(self, nums: List[int]) -> int:
+            if not nums:
+                return 0
+            # start with first pile as first num
+            piles = [nums[0]]

+            for num in range(1, len(nums)):
+                # keep track if current number is placed
+                placed= False
+                # traverse the piles being greedy left to right.
+If it fits it sits
+                for x in range(len(piles)):
+                    if nums[num] <= piles[x]:
+                            piles[x] = nums[num]
+                            placed = True
+                            break
+                # Make home for the number if it didn't find one :(
+                if not placed:
+                    piles.append(nums[num])
+            return len(piles)

+    # SOLUTION WITH BINSEARCH
+    def lengthOfLIS(self, l: List[int]) -> int:
+        if not l: return 0

+        # Create a placeholder for each pile.
+In the worst case,
+        # the number of piles is the number of items in the list.
+        topOfEachPile = [0] * len(l)

+        # From the deck/videos, we should know that  the Patience Algorithm is Greedy.
+        # This results in the fewest number of piles possible.
+        # The LIS is then the number of piles that exist.
+        # Here we create a variable that describes the number
+        # of piles that we have initialised from our placeholder above.
+        numberOfPiles = 0

+        # Iterate over each number.
+For each number, do binary
+        # search to figure out which of the piles to place the number.
+        for n in l:
+            # These variables set the range of the binary search.
+            # We only want to do BS on the piles that have been initialised.
+            # We include, at the very right, a new pile.
+This is useful
+            # because if the n can't fit into any of the existing
+            # piles we have to add it into this new pile.
+            beg, end = 0, numberOfPiles

+            # This BS is where we are greedy.
+If n is the same as l[middle] or less, we go left.
+            while beg != end:
+                middle = (beg + end) // 2
+                if n > topOfEachPile[middle]:
+                    beg = middle + 1
+                else:
+                    end = middle

+            # Update the top card at this pile.
+            topOfEachPile[beg] = n

+            # If we did end up using a new pile, then beg == numberOfPiles.
+            if beg == numberOfPiles: numberOfPiles += 1

+        return numberOfPiles

 -6) Review linked list 2, reversing a linked list between integers m and n and how to use recursive stack and nonlocal variables to